In my line of work, I have had the opportunities to meet and talk with some people in the industry who employ people with disability.

 M: Thanks for your time Christine.
 Thanks for sharing your experience with us.
 It has been so insightful to hear the real story of what’s going on in a workplace.
 We sure hope other employers will also join you to give more employment opportunities out there for people with disability.

-Subscribe to our newsletter for Part 2: How To Find Your Gift In The Midst Of All Your Weaknesses.
+Subscribe to our newsletter for Part 2: Is It Deficit or Strength?
+You Choose!
 I am chatting with a mum of a successful business owner, who has multiple disability conditions from Townsville.
 When her daughter has finished school, she has been told her conditions were too impossible to find employment.
 Find out how this mum came up with a creative business idea that proved to the naysayers how wrong they were.